Medical Dermatology and Skin Conditions

 What is Eczema

-Eczema/atopic dermatitis is characterized by severe itch, redness/inflammation and skin dryness.
+Eczema/atopic dermatitis is characterised by severe itch, redness/inflammation and skin dryness.
 Most of the time there is a genetic predisposition to get eczema and commonly there is family history or (personal history) of Eczema, asthma and hay fever.
 Eczema can affect patient of all age categories.
 Treatment varies depending on the extent and severity of the skin involvement, age and patient’s preferences.
 There are other types of eczema such as allergic contact dermatitis and irritant contact dermatitis.

 Eczema Treatment